 (b) the procedure for applications and grounds for refusal of applications;

-(c) the duration, renewal, revocation and suspension of licences, including provision for the contravention of or failure to comply with a provision of a code of practice published by order of the Director-General in the Government Gazette in relation to the conduct of a contact and mediation licensee to be a ground for the suspension, revocation or refusal of the renewal of a licence under this Division;
+(c) the duration, renewal, revocation and suspension of licences, including provision for the contravention of or failure to comply with a provision of a code of practice published by order of the CEO in the Government Gazette in relation to the conduct of a contact and mediation licensee to be a ground for the suspension, revocation or refusal of the renewal of a licence under this Division;

-(d) the conferral of a right to apply to the State Administrative Tribunal for a review of a decision of the Director-General as to an application or licence;
+(d) the conferral of a right to apply to the State Administrative Tribunal for a review of a decision of the CEO as to an application or licence;

 (e) the requirements for public notification of applications for licences and the making of submissions in relation to such applications; and

-(f) the provision of information to the Director-General by contact and mediation licensees in relation to the services conducted by them.
+(f) the provision of information to the CEO by contact and mediation licensees in relation to the services conducted by them.

 [Section 107 amended by No. 8 of 2003 s.
-64; No. 55 of 2004 s.
+64; No. 34 of 2004 s.
+251; No. 55 of 2004 s.
 12.]

 108. Contact and mediation agencies bound by contact veto

-(1) A contact and mediation licensee who proposes to contact a person in relation to an adoption is to apply to the Director-General, before contacting the person, to ascertain whether a current contact veto is registered in relation to the person the licensee proposes to contact.
+(1) A contact and mediation licensee who proposes to contact a person in relation to an adoption is to apply to the CEO, before contacting the person, to ascertain whether a current contact veto is registered in relation to the person the licensee proposes to contact.

-(2) Where the Director-General notifies a contact and mediation licensee of the requirements of a current contact veto registered in relation to a person, the licensee must not contravene or fail to comply with those requirements.
+(2) Where the CEO notifies a contact and mediation licensee of the requirements of a current contact veto registered in relation to a person, the licensee must not contravene or fail to comply with those requirements.

 Penalty: $10 000 and 12 months’ imprisonment.

-(3) If a contact and mediation licensee is convicted of an offence under this section, the Director-General may —
+(3) If a contact and mediation licensee is convicted of an offence under this section, the CEO may —

 (a) cancel the licensee’s licence forthwith;